aromanowski/AtEnrich/README.md

 ### Prerequisites

-This software requires the numpy, scipy, and pandas packages.
+This software runs on Unix operating systems (tested on Linux (Ubuntu) and Mac OS).
+It requires python 2.7 with the numpy, scipy, and pandas packages.
 These will be installed automatically through pip installation if not already installed.

 ### Installing

-The simplest way to install atenrich is from PyPI using pip:
+The simplest way to install AtEnrich is from PyPI using pip:

 ```
 pip install atenrich